logo

 What are the privacy risks of storing biometric data?

-As mentioned above, data breaches are a very real threat and have the capacity to affect millions of users
+Data breaches are a very real threat and have the capacity to affect millions of users.

 While much of the focus on data breaches tends to be on “written down” customer information (passwords, email addresses, telephone numbers, etc.), skilled hackers also target biometric data as well.